 After all of this, if you still have the energy to explain that THC can be good, go for it.
 CBD gets all of the attention, but THC has therapeutic properties, too.
 It’s good for pain, sleep and nausea—just like CBD is.

 CBD is a rich topic, and if family members truly want to be educated on this subject, they’re going to have to do a little reading and researching themselves—and HelloMD’s a great place to start.
-Suggest that they peruse our cannabis 101 articles.
+Suggest that they check out our Cannabis 101 article.

 And if they have any additional questions, they can always go to our Answers page where our community of cannabis doctors and enthusiasts can answered them.